 Luckily, there are steps you can take to deter these little bandits.
 Here, we will take you through how to get rid of raccoons and answer any questions you may have along the way.

 Be sure to check out how to get rid of moles, if these pose a problem in your yard as well.
+Plus, should chipmunks be proving a problem, here's how to get rid of chipmunks safely and humanely.

 How to get rid of raccoons in your yard

 1. Secure your trash cans — One of the biggest attractions for raccoons is the food residue in your trash, so an overflowing trash can is like a smorgasbord.
 By keeping the lid shut and making the trash inaccessible, you’re cutting off a crucial food source.
-You can use trash cans with lockable lids or invest in a latch to keep it closed, such as the Strong Strap Stretch Latch ($32.48, Amazon (opens in new tab)).
+You can use trash cans with lockable lids or invest in a latch to keep it closed, such as the Strong Strap Stretch Latch ($32.48, Amazon).

 You can also invest in trash bags which are scented to repel raccoons for an extra layer of defense.
 This can give your trash a minty fragrance as well.
-We recommend the Mint-X MintFlex Rodent Repellent Trash Bags ($34.99, Amazon (opens in new tab)).
+We recommend the Mint-X MintFlex Rodent Repellent Trash Bags ($34.99, Amazon).

 2. Clean your trash cans regularly — It’s never at the top of our favorite chores list, but it’s essential that you take the time to clean your trash cans if you want to deter raccoons.
 Over time, spills and leaks from your trash bags will transfer to the can.
 If left alone, this will attract raccoons as well as rodents and insects from far and wide.